 At the northeastern tip of Central Park is Duke Ellington Circle.
 A statue of the famed jazz musician, Duke Ellington, stands in the center of the plaza.
 (Public Bathroom behind the statue.)

-Map of Sights in Central Park and Roosevelt Island for Day 2 of our New York Itinerary
+Link to Map of Sights in Central Park and Roosevelt Island for Day 2 of our New York Itinerary

 End the second day of your New York City trip on a budget in East Harlem.
 The neighborhood, which is also called Spanish Harlem or El Barrio, is the district that lies between the Upper East Side and Harlem.
 Once settled primarily by Italians (and earning it the nickname of Italian Harlem), the area saw an influx of Puerto Rican and Latin American immigrants in the mid-1900s.
 Today, it’s a diverse neighborhood filled with bodegas, inspiring street art and a variety of Latin American restaurants.
 East Harlem information.
 Use this link to Google Maps for East Harlem sightseeing.